 The effects of deforestation can also contribute to global climate change in a big way, and transform fertile land into desert (a phenomenon known as desertification).

-The UN established UN SDG 15: Life on Land to help protect the Earth’s ecosystems, promote the sustainable management of forests, and put a stop to land degradation and biodiversity loss.
+The UN established UN SDG 15: Life on Land to help safeguard the Earth’s ecosystems, promote the sustainable management of forests, and put a stop to land degradation and biodiversity loss.
 This goal aims to conserve all forms of life on land, from humans through to every last insect.

 How is GVI working to achieve UN SDG 15: Life on Land?

+GVI’s work on wildlife conservation programs supports UN SDG 15: Life on Land directly.
 In these programs, our focus on the conservation of specific species is usually accompanied by ecosystem management, monitoring and environmental education.